MEV 1 [Orbital ATK]

 Northrop Grumman Innovation Systems (NGIS), formerly Orbital ATK) will manufacture, test and launch the first Commercial Servicing Vehicle (CSV), the MEV-1 (Mission Extension Vehicle-1), which incorporates flight-proven technologies the company has used in its commercial satellite and space logistics businesses.
 After successfully completing a series of in-orbit tests, the MEV-1 will begin its mission extension service for Intelsat in 2019.

 A second MEV was ordered for Intelsat in January 2018.
 MEV-2 is expected to be in service by mid-2020 on a five-year mission with an yet unrevealed Intelsat satellite.
 MEV 2 will also be equipped to carry hosted payloads from commercial companies and small satellites that could be deployed for science missions.
-MEV 2 will share the upper berth of an Ariane-5ECA rocket with Galaxy 30, while a third yet unnamed payload flies in the lower berth.
+MEV 2 will share the upper berth of an Ariane-5ECA+ rocket with Galaxy 30, while a third yet unnamed payload flies in the lower berth.
+The initial mission of MEV 2 is to extend the life of Intelsat 10-02.

 |Type / Application:||Satellite servicing|